By NBH, Ph.D., Director of Research and Education, Natural Bio Health

 Are we missing something here?
 A recent article demonstrated an increased relative risk of breast cancer with use of Provera, in comparison to progesterone with no increased risk.
 Interestingly, the new progestin, norethindrone, which is the recommended replacement for Provera, has a two-fold increased risk of breast cancer.
 This is even worse when “Micronized progesterone’s proven record of safety has worldwide implications for women’s health.”

-[It is] unreasonable that a physician would prescribe a medicine proven to increase breast cancer risk, when the data supports a safer alternative – micronized progesterone.
+[It is] unreasonable that a provider would prescribe a medicine proven to increase breast cancer risk, when the data supports a safer alternative – micronized progesterone.
 Another study, the EPIC-E3N trial has found consistent results for over 10 years that demonstrate an increased risk of breast cancer with the addition of a progestin and a decreased risk in breast cancer with the use of progesterone.
 The implications of this study are enormous.
 Which hormone regimen would you rather take?

 While ACOG and NAMS currently recommend that HRT only be taken in the lowest dose for the shortest period of time, it would be more appropriate to inform women on the many studies that demonstrate neither estradiol nor progesterone have been associated with an increased risk of breast cancer.
 This combination is safe and effective.
 However, OB-GYN academies do not clarify these findings, which cause us to disdain pharmaceutical companies and the medical academies they support.
 I personally find the denigration of the bioidentical hormone industry by these medical academies to be erroneous.
 Micronized progesterone’s proven record of safety has worldwide implications for women’s health.